ZiggyJoJo/brp-fivem-appearance/README.md

 # brp-fivem-appearance

-I take no credit for the UI all I've done is make the LUA side with clothing shops, barber shops and saved outfits the original post was from https://github.com/pedr0fontoura/fivem-appearance
+This is something I made for my server a couple months ago I take no credit for the UI all I've done is make the LUA side with clothing shops, barber shops and saved outfits the original post was from https://github.com/pedr0fontoura/fivem-appearance

 ## Dependencies